1 – The infinite Rocca di Cerere

 Encircled by verdant hills, it allows the collection of the waters despite not having real tributaries.
 The salty water is collected in the centre of the basin, and this gives the Pergusa environment a great natural importance.
 It’s an environment full of biodiversity and cultural and mythological features.

-Lake Pergusa, the only natural lake in the centre of central Sicily, is a key area in the migration of many species of birds, because it’s situated along one of the main migratory routes of the Western Palaearctic.
+Lake Pergusa, a natural lake in the Sicilian hinterland, is a key area in the migration of many species of birds, because it’s situated along one of the main migratory routes of the Western Palaearctic.

 It’s an ideal resting place for thousands of aquatic birds in transit to Africa.
 Bird watchers can easily spot the teal, the wigeon, the shoveler, the pochard, the coot, the marsh harrier and the ferruginous duck.
 Among the mammals that stroll around here are porcupines and weasels, reptiles and amphibians such as marsh turtles.